kantamasuki/RGDM/protein_str_pred/README.md

 pip install e3nn biopython
 ```

-Also, one needs to download protein structures from the PDB by
+Also, one needs to download protein structures from Protein Data Bank ([PDB](https://www.rcsb.org)) by
 ```
 bash download_pdb.sh ./data
 python unpack_pdb.py --num_workers [N]
 python make_splits.py
 ```
-In addition to the downloaded PDB data, this will make `splits/limit256.csv`, which we also provide at [google drive]().
+In addition to the downloaded PDB data, this will make `splits/limit256.csv`, which we also provide [here]().

 Additionally, to create amino-sequence features, which are used in the training and generation steps of the diffusion models, one needs to install [OmegaFold](https://github.com/bjing2016/OmegaFold) by
 ```